The properties and value of leather

 About this essay

-The tanning process builds on the natural properties of leather to ensure the natural protein bio-material is made resistant to microbial attack and remains stable at elevated temperatures.
-Leather’s mouldability, durability, and moisture management properties make it a premium material.
+The tanning process builds on the natural properties of leather to ensure this natural protein bio-material is made resistant to microbial attack and remains stable at elevated temperatures.
+Leather’s mouldability, durability, and moisture-management properties make it a premium material.
 When the performance properties of leather are combined with the appeal of the way the material looks, feels and smells, it is truly deserving of its reputation as something special.

 Leather is featured as a premium material by many of the world’s leading manufacturers of consumer brands.
 It is used to promote the desirability of their products.
 Using the term leather in a product’s name invokes a favourable emotional response in the minds of most consumers.
-Leather is a feature of the article and promoted as selling point.
+Leather is a selling point.